zigojacko/Visual-Form-Builder/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 2.7.3 =
+Fix bug where referer URL was not compatible with certain permalink structures

 = 2.7.2 =
 Add 'Pages to Export' option.
 Update plugin to require WordPress 3.5 and jQuery UI 1.9